laravel-flatpack/flatpack/README.md

 📦 Flatpack: Administration panel for Laravel, ready to assemble.

 -   Quickly create CRUD (Create, Read, Update, Delete) interfaces for your Eloquent models.
--   Customise UI and components with simple and declarative YAML files.
+-   Define components with simple and declarative YAML files.
--   Build a complete and dynamic administration panel for your site in seconds.
+-   Build a complete administration panel for your site in seconds.

 📕 [Documentation](https://laravel-flatpack.com)